j4rl/php_ex/code_examples.md

 - Keep arrays as flat as possible to avoid complexity.
 - Use built-in functions like `array_map()`, `array_filter()`, `array_reduce()` to manipulate arrays.
 - Use foreach loops to iterate over arrays.
+- Ask yourself if you really need a multidimensional array, or if a single-dimensional array or an object would be more appropriate.

 ## Superglobals in PHP code.